 The Android OS has always faced a challenge with the removable storage in one form or another since the very beginning.
 But with the advent of the latest firmware Marshmallow, comes a new Adoptable storage feature which lets you convert your SD card option into more or less like a permanent part of the device.
-The concept is really simple and majority of the confusion surrounding the idea can be easily cleared.
+The concept is really simple and a majority of the confusion surrounding the idea can be easily cleared.
 You can easily understand how it works and what it does by keeping some simple things in mind.

 But this is not advisable as once a storage device is adopted, it becomes a part of the system and loses its liberty to be removed.
 Sure, you can physically remove the device but you will get notifications to put it back while applications and services start cashing on your phone or tablet.
 Once adopted, it becomes an extension of the system.
 We can derive a conclusion from this that adoptable storage is only useful for mainly two things –